awsdocs/amazon-appstream2-developer-guide/doc_source/programmatically-create-image.md

 This section describes the Image Assistant CLI operations that you can use to create and manage your AppStream 2\.0 image\.

-The executable file that includes the command line interface is located at: C:\\Program Files\\Amazon\\Photon\\ConsoleImageBuilder\\Image\-Assistant\.exe\.
+On Windows image builders, the executable file that includes the command line interface is located at: C:\\Program Files\\Amazon\\Photon\\ConsoleImageBuilder\\Image\-Assistant\.exe\.
 For your convenience, this executable file is included in the Windows PATH variable\.
 This lets you call the Image Assistant CLI operations without specifying the absolute path to the executable file\.
 To call these operations, type the image\-assistant\.exe command\.

+On Linux image builders, the image assistant tool is located at /usr/local/appstream/image\-assistant/AppStreamImageAssistant, with a symbolic link at /bin/AppStreamImageAssistant\.

 ### `help` operation<a name="help-operation-image-assistant-cli"></a>